Mt Lafayette & Franconia Ridge NH

 Looking South along Franconia Ridge towards Mt Lincoln.

-Hopefully you’ve picked the right day to hike this trail, because on a clear day you have 360 degree views of the famed New Hampshire White Mountains as you follow the rocky Franconia Ridge first to Mount Lincoln (5,089 ft) then on to Mount Lafayette (5,249 ft).
-If the weather’s not perfect, then you might like to take shelter in Lafayette’s rock-wall refuge for a reconsitutional break, before the long descent of Greenleaf and Old Bridle Path to complete the loop.
+Hopefully you’ve picked the right day to hike this trail, because on a clear day you'll have incredible views in all directions as you follow the rocky Franconia Ridge first to Mount Lincoln (5,089 ft) then on to Mount Lafayette (5,249 ft).
+If the weather’s not perfect, then you might like to take shelter in Lafayette’s rock-wall refuge for a reconstitutional break, before the long descent of Greenleaf and Old Bridle Path to complete the loop.

 We labeled this hike as medium difficulty because aside from the last part of Falling Waters, the trail elevations gain is relatively gradual.
-Just as long as you are aware that the total climb on this hike is equivalent to just under four Empire State Buildings!
-Trail was around 85% to 90% rocks underfoot.
+Just as long as you are aware that the total climb on this hike is equivalent to just under four Empire State Buildings.

 Falling Waters trail | Sheltering atop Mt Lafayette.